HCI/d Program Director

 3 Credits

-This course supports students as they pursue their own independent project on a topic mutually agreed upon by the student and professor.
+This course supports students as they pursue their own independent project on a topic mutually agreed upon by the student and instructional team.
+Students will pursue a design-focused project, choosing one of four different types: interaction design, user research for design, service/strategic design, and design scholarship.

 6 Credits